Updated June 2023

 - The landlord name and contact information

-- Why the notice to quit is being sent out (lease over, agreement violation, nonpayment of rent, etc.)
+- Why the notice to quit is being sent (lease expiration, agreement violation, nonpayment of rent, etc.)

 - By when the tenant must leave